gravitational/protoc-gen-terraform/README.md

 ## Custom duration value

-If you schema uses the following definition for the duration fields:
+If your schema uses the following definition for the duration fields:

 ```golang
 int64 MaxSessionTTL = 2 [ (gogoproto.casttype) = "Duration" ];